winitzki/scall/tutorial/programming_dhall.md

 ###### Example: The `Semigroup` typeclass

-In mathematics, a set is called a "semigroup" if there is a binary associative operation for it.
+In mathematics, a set is called a **semigroup** if there is a binary associative operation for it.
 In the language of programming, a type `t` is a semigroup if there is a function `append : t → t → t` satisfying the associativity law.
 The law says that for all `x`, `y`, `z` of type `t`, we must have: